Parallel Unlearning in Inherited Model Networks: Capturing Model-Inheritance

-By performing a breadth-first search of the entire model network, one or more discovery nodes are identified based on unlearning requests related to specific data.
 These discovery nodes serve as the roots for the unlearning subgraphs.
-As depicted in Figure~\ref{fig:relationship}, the unlearning subgraphs may overlap since inherited nodes may inherit from multiple discovery nodes.
+As depicted in Fig.~\ref{fig:relationship}, the unlearning subgraphs may overlap since inherited nodes may inherit from multiple discovery nodes.
 For example, the discovery nodes, $n_s$ and $n_f$, lead to two overlapping subgraphs with inherited nodes.
 Overlapping inherited nodes, such as $n_h, n_j, n_l, n_p$, would require the elimination of knowledge from multiple discovery nodes when unlearning due to their connections to different unlearning subgraphs.
 This situation is known as a \textbf{multi-root scenario}.
 In contrast, inherited nodes within one unlearning subgraph, such as $n_g, n_i, n_n$ in a \textbf{single-root scenario}, only need to eliminate the impact from a single discovery node.

 Inheritance is not just a simple mapping from the discovery nodes to the inherited nodes.
 Instead, it is achieved through multiple paths and varying depths.
 Each path represents a route of knowledge transfer via iteration, and the number of paths and differences in depth determine the complexity of the inheritance relationship.